 The tournament director will be responsible for managing and organizing the tournament.
 The tournament director will also be responsible for making any rulings in the event of malfunctions and errors.
 The current tournament director is listed below.
 Please contact the tournament director with any questions about the tournament.

 Entry fee for the tournament is $5.00.
-Players are also responsible for separate entry into the Game Preserve. $15.00 of the entry fees will be collected by the Space City Pinball League to cover administrative costs of running the tournament.
+Players are also responsible for separate entry into the Game Preserve. $15.00 of the entry fees will be collected by the Space City Pinball League to cover administrative costs of running the League.
 The remaining entry fees will be payed out to the top four finishers (40%, 30%, 20% for 1st, 2nd, and 3rd, respectively).
 The remaining 10% will go to the winner of the B-Division.

 Please do your part to help the tournament run quickly and efficiently!